 A useful rule of thumb for harvesting stems of edible wild plants is to ignore the plants that have flowers appearing.
 I look for ones that are only in bud, as I know their stems will be more tender lower down, and therefore will give me more food.

 To mistime a visit, or visit at the right time but without full appreciation of the plant we are working with, could easily lead to harvesting under or over-developed plant parts which will now likely be inedible, or simply poor eating.

-The range of plants we will find in the UK all grow at different rates, and these growth rates, and therefore its harvesting, are affected by temperature, altitude and aspect.
+The range of edible wild plants we will find in the UK all grow at different rates, and these growth rates, and therefore its harvesting, are affected by temperature, altitude and aspect.
 For example, north facing plants in cold conditions and higher altitudes will always be developmentally behind the same species on a south facing slope near sea level.

-By utilising a rounded knowledge of the effects that landscape and aspect have on plants, is to increase your opportunities to harvest, and to increase your harvests, and to increase your chances of successfully producing good food.
+By utilising a rounded knowledge of the effects that landscape and aspect have on edible wild plants, is to increase your opportunities to harvest, and to increase your harvests, and to increase your chances of successfully producing good food.
 Therefore I ignore the books a lot of the time in terms of harvesting periods and I suffice with information on the ground where I live.
 This however is something that comes from experience.

 Books will tell me elderflowers are available for a few weeks from mid May to early June.
 Fair enough, but I have harvested elderflowers in July from high up on hills where harvesting is always behind sea level specimens.
 The approximate values are one week for every 150 metres altitude.
 Similarly, every hundred or so miles you travel north in the UK will also be about a week behind.

 Many books tell me that nettles should not be harvested after May.
 This can be true but not always, it actually depends on where you live.
 Yes, in the countryside, nettles will often be coming into flowering during May, and the older leaves are tougher, and much less appetising than the sweet growth of a new spring.